 Devolution

-The UK government has launched an eight-week Norfolk and Suffolk devolution consultation.
-The consultation seeks views on a proposal to form a Mayoral Combined County Authority for the local government areas across Norfolk and Suffolk.
+The UK government conducted an eight-week Norfolk and Suffolk devolution consultation, which ended on 13 April.
+The consultation sought views on a proposal to form a Mayoral Combined County Authority for the local government areas across Norfolk and Suffolk.

-The consultation invites those who live and work across both counties to share their views on:
+The consultation invited those who live and work across both counties to share their views on:

 It is important to note that this consultation does not cover proposals for changes to our existing councils.
 Views on local government reorganisation will be sought as part of a separate process.